 In this tutorial, I will show you how to create a realistic embroidery text effect in Photoshop using stitch brushes and layer styles.
 The end result will be a font that looks like embroidery!

 The following assets were used during the production of this tutorial:

 1. Create the Jeans Background

-Create a new 1100 x 600px document, and create a new layer called Jeans Background.
-Copy and Paste the Jeans Texture in this layer.
-Make sure you use the large size texture (2000 x 1500 px).
+Create a new 1100 x 600 px document, and create a new layer called Jeans Background.
+Copy and Paste the Jeans Texture on this layer.
+Make sure you use the large texture (2000 x 1500 px).

 Create a new layer called Textured and Fill it with white.
 Make sure you have the Foreground Color set to white and the Background Color set to black.
 Go to Filter > Render > Clouds.

-Set the blend mode of the Textured layer to Soft Light and around 50% opacity level.
+Set the blend mode of the Textured layer to Soft Light and around 50% Opacity.
 If you want, you can change the color of the jeans; add a Color Overlay style to the Textured layer with blend mode Color and simply pick a color that you like.

 2. Create the Stitch Brushes